StefanoGaivota/Optical-Data-Channel-JellyLoad-Hardware/README.md

 <img src="https://github.com/StefanoGaivota/Optical-Data-Channel-JellyLoad-Hardware/blob/main/JL-V2-0-Hardware.jpg"><br>

-Then it's time to connect it up and try it out.
+Then it's time to connect it up and try it out.<br>
+Adjust monitor brightness to give reliable transition of CLOCK LED when presented with light or dark segments at the monitor.<br>
+A usable Paint application is your friend here!
+<br><br>
 A selection of JellyLoad encoded videos can be found here:<br>
 https://www.youtube.com/playlist?list=PLbE6E7xnjkkJwXpoj5DF8uXBsocBH2ZH-